 A properly formulated ketogenic diet should be plant-based.
 Meaning, that the majority of your food should be green leafy vegetables.

 All carbohydrates are not created equal.
-Green leafy veg like kale, spinach, swiss chard, bok choy, broccoli, and fermented foods like sauerkraut and Kim chi all have an extraordinary amount of insoluble fibre.
+Green leafy veg like kale, spinach, swiss chard, bok choy, broccoli, and fermented foods like sauerkraut and Kimchi all have an extraordinary amount of insoluble fiber.

-Along with the phytonutrients derived from these vegetables, the fibre plays an important role in becoming fat adapted, or ketogenic.
+Along with the phytonutrients derived from these vegetables, the fiber plays an important role in becoming fat-adapted, or ketogenic.

-Dr Jason Fung describes fibre as an “anti-nutrient” and I love this as an explanation.
+Dr. Jason Fung describes fiber as an “anti-nutrient” and I love this as an explanation.

-Insoluble fibre means that it cannot be broken down by the gut bacteria, and does not dissolve in water.
+Insoluble fiber means that it cannot be broken down by the gut bacteria, and does not dissolve in water.

 It is indigestible, an “anti-nutrient” if you will, because it does not break down and become part of you.

-Consuming fibre does not affect blood sugar levels and therefore will have a negligible effect on insulin.
+Consuming fiber does not affect blood sugar levels and therefore will have a negligible effect on insulin.